 This is why for ‘when in Rome’ reasons we do not list International food outlets — this is Jamaica, would you really come all this way to eat at Burger King? — but we may add a ‘selected selection’ later.

 Many of the so-called ‘all-inclusives’ [which they are not] prefer their guests not to venture beyond the gates for whatever feigned rationale, and this takes away a lot of the tourist business from the local restaurants and bars.

-Some of the big so-called ‘all-inclusive’ hotels and resorts prefer their guests to not venture beyond the gates, taking much business away from local restaurants and bars.
-Frankly, to sample the real local food certainly beats queuing three times a day like ants at a picnic with the same crowd for yet another ‘all-inclusive’ ho-hum buffet.
+To escape from wristband-required obligation and go out and sample the local food certainly beats queuing three times a day like ants at a picnic for yet another ho-hum ‘all-inclusive’ buffet.

 Street Food To Die For

 Come early evening, the sounds and smells gather roadside as jerk carts are fired up to fill the street with the sweetest smoke and the most chickenous of temptings.

 Street food is fresh and delicious.
 Hot jerk chicken straight off the grill, freshly cleavered and wrapped in foil with an extra squirt of sauce (and a piece of white bread to cool your boots) will blow your socks off.

 On weekend nights during Farmers’ Market, the street food gathering at the market entrance is quite a commotion.
 Chefs come from all over to rumble your tummy in a dark, smoking frizzle-fest of dutchie pots, bubbling away over charcoal stoves repurposed from the wheels of cars.
 Just watch your step on the rubbly ground.